Spice SE90P Chevrolet C1

 SE90P-013 raced in the IMSA championship from 1990 to 1996 with 3 Daytona 24hr and 4 Sebring 12hr participations culminating in a 2nd OA at Sebring in 1994 and 1995 driven by an all LeMans 24hr winning driver line-up of Derek bell, Andy Wallace and Jan Lammers.
 A full race- and onwership history file comes with the car.
 After this most impressive racing career, the car then spent some years in the Auto Toy Store warehouse until being bought and rebuilt in 2008 for historic Group C racing.
 It further added to its already imporessive palmares by winning the 2015 Group C Series overall and the C1 class.
 More recently the car raced at Barcelona, Spa and Imola in 2018.

 SE90P-013 is sold in 100% race-ready condition with a fresh, zero-miles engine and crack-tested for the 2020 Group C race season.
-In addition, it comes with very extensive spares allowing to run the car for multiple years without the need for additional parts.
+The gearbox has only done 1164km since its last rebuild, the fuel cell is valid until March 2021 and can then be extended for another 2 years.
+The fire system is valid until Feb 2021 and the belts are new and valid till 2025.
+Last but not least, the car comes with very extensive spares allowing to run the car for multiple years without the need for additional parts.

 In 1990 SE90-013 was raced throughout the year in the IMSA series by a variety of drivers including Bernard Jourdain, Tom Kendall, Jay Cochrane and F1 refugee Perry McCarthy.
 Despite showing good speed and form during qualifying, races proved difficult with a myriad of reliability problems and mishaps hampering progress.
 Highlights of the season were a pair of 3rd place podium finishes at Topeka and Lime Rock Park.